 For beginners, it seems there are numerous sites that offer lessons and tips.
 But how long has it been since they really sat with someone and taught them from scratch?

-Over the last 24 years of my sewing career, I have taught many and have been taught quite a bit.
+In years of my sewing journey, I have taught many and have been taught quite a bit.
 It is always beneficial for the new learner to understand all aspects of a project, but to know details of the tools they will use to create it.

 - Knowing Your Machine (parts, what they do and how you interact with them)